 Most employee groups already conduct some form of regular training on procedures, safety, or trade specific practices.
 Illicit discharge training is also available at any time upon request of the department.
 Each training class is one hour in length.
-Any field employee associated with the RSWG is supposed to undergo training.
+Field employees in the county are supposed to undergo training.
 The class is also open to public members to register.
 Each class has seating for 20 persons.

-1. Yakima County presently offers training classes on an as requested basis; which is available for all RSWG members, their employees, and the public for participation.
-2. RSWG members will identify appropriate personnel within their municipalities and provide opportunities for staff to be trained.
+1. Yakima County presently offers training classes on an annual and as requested basis; which is available for all RSWG members, their employees, and the public for participation.
+2. Yakima County will identify appropriate personnel within their municipalities and provide opportunities for staff to be trained.

 1. Document training events.
-Include number of employees, class rosters, locations.
+Include dates, activities/course descriptions, location, and names and positions of staff in attendance.
 2. Maintain training presentations for each group of employees.